Galaxy Quenching from Cosmic Web Detachment: A multistreaming formalism for cosmic web Interactions

 Where $R_{\rm WD}$ is the scale defining web detachment events, $M_{\rm WD}$ is its equivalent mass and $\rho_m$ is the mean density of the Universe.
 By smoothing the initial power spectrum at this scale we produce a universe lacking structures less massive than $M_{\rm WD}$ \citep{Aragon10b, Aragon13}, \citep[see also][]{Suhhonenko11}.
 We then have:

 where the transfer function $T(k)$ is a filter corresponding to a spherical top-hat of radius $R_{\rm WD}$.
 In principle we do not know the scale $R_{\rm WD}$, instead of trying to derive a characteristic scale (or range of scales) we use $R_{\rm WD}$ corresponding to the upper halo mass threshold where star formation quenching occurs $M_{\rm WD} \sim 10^{12}$ \msun \citep{Cattaneo06,Birnboim07} as a natural scale for star formation quenching.
-By doing so we assume that the origin of this mass threshold is not internal processes driving quenching (which could still play an important role) but the dynamical state of the cosmic web around haloes of that mass.
-This gives $R_{\rm WD}=2\, h^{-1}\, {\rm Mpc}$.
-In contrast to the dispersion at linear scale $\sigma_8=0.8$ the dispersion at the scale of detachment is $\sigma(R_{\rm WD}=2\,h^{-1}\,{\rm Mpc})_{z=0}=1.78$ for the initial power spectrum we use.
+By doing so we assume that the origin of this mass threshold is not internal processes driving quenching (which could still play an important role) but the dynamical state of the cosmic web around halos of that mass.
+This gives $R_{\rm WD} \simeq 2\, h^{-1}\, {\rm Mpc}$.